-Many of the Windows users may prefer to use an external monitor with their Windows 10 laptop for better productivity as a large screen allows you to do more if you do a lot of multitasking.
-However, at times you may encounter display related issues.
-Some users have reported that the display is larger than monitor issue on the Microsoft community forum.
+Many Windows users may prefer to use an external monitor with their Windows 10 laptop for better productivity as a large screen allows you to do more if you do a lot of multitasking.
+However, at times you may encounter display-related issues.
+Some users have reported that the display is more prominent than the monitor issue on the Microsoft community forum.

 I just upgraded from win7 to win10 and have a graphics problem.The display fits perfectly on my laptop screen but when I display it on my TV the display is bigger then the screen and I can’t fix it by changing the resolution.

 What can I do when my screen is bigger than my monitor?

 - Click on Customize Aspect Ratio